nickrusso42518/nots/README.md

 ### Per host testing
 Ansible logs into each OSPF router for the purpose of collecting information and validating its correctness based on a small amount of pre-identified state configuration.
+As discussed in the "variables" section, some of these tests can be skipped by modifying the appropriate key/value pairs.

+  * Sanity check: Ensure process ID matches what was specified.
+    If this test fails, it is not indicative of a fault in your OSPF network, but rather is a logic error in the playbook code.
+Please submit an issue.
   * Ensure OSPF packet counters are below the error thresholds.
   * Ensure correct number of OSPF neighbors are seen.
   * Ensure OSPF neighbors are also BFD neighbors (or not).
-  * Check process-level parameters:
-    * Sanity check: Ensure process ID matches what was specified.
   * Ensure correct configuration of auto-cost reference bandwidth.
   * Ensure correct configuration of SPF throttle timers.
   * Ensure correct configuration of iSPF.
   * Ensure the process has BFD enabled globally (or not).
   * Ensure the process has TTL-security enabled globally (or not).
   * Ensure that routers in area 0 and at least one other area see themselves as Area Border Routers (ABR).
   * Ensure that routers identified by the user as Autonomous System Boundary Routers (ASBR) see themselves as such.
+This includes Not-So-Stubby-Area (NSSA) ABRs as they could originate external LSAs (LSA type-5).
   * Ensure the router has stub router (max-metric) enabled (or not).
-  * Check area-level parameters:
+  * Ensure the correct area type (standard, stub, or nssa) per area.
   * Ensure correct number of router LSAs (LSA type-1) per area.
   * Ensure correct number of network LSAs (LSA type-2) per area.
+  * Ensure summary LSA (LSA type-3) count is less than threshold per area.
+  * Ensure external LSA (LSA type-5) count is less than threshold per area.
-    * Ensure the correct area type (standard, stub, or nssa) per area.
+  * Ensure NSSA-external LSA (LSA type-7) count is less than threshold per area.
   * Ensure Fast Re-Route (FRR) is enabled for the area (or not).

 ### Whole network testing
 After individual routers are validated, additional tests based on the